Charliemiz/StudyLens/README.md

 ## Documentation
 - **https://webgazer.cs.brown.edu/**
 - **https://github.com/brownhci/WebGazer/wiki**
-- The above link is where we learned most of the syntax regarding WebGazer.js
+- The above links are where we learned most of the syntax regarding WebGazer.js

 ## Setup
 1. **Clone the Repository**: